graphql-protocols/graphql-protocols/README.md

 All of the contracts are currently in DRAFT state and used as input for discussion.

-- [Request Tokens](draft/token-request.md) - Request API tokens.
-A self automated way of retrieving an API token from a service for communication.
-With this you can identify yourself to the service and start using other contracts (APIs) on that service if they require authentication.
+- [Request Tokens](draft/token-request.md) - A self service way of retrieving an API token from a service for communication.
+With this contract you can identify yourself to the service and start using other contracts (APIs) on that service if they require authentication.
 - [Postbox](draft/postbox.md) - Send messages to a service / site

 ## How does it work technically?